Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 These requirements do not apply to LEAs serving Indian children in Alaska, California, and Oklahoma or located on, or in proximity to, an Indian reservation.

-Schools that receive funding from the Department of the Interior (DOI) Bureau of Indian Education (BIE) under Section 1130 of the Education Amendments of 1978, 25 U.S.C.
+Schools that receive funding from the DOI Bureau of Indian Education (BIE) under Section 1130 of the Education Amendments of 1978, 25 U.S.C.

-2001, are eligible to participate in this program.
+2001, are deemed to be eligible to participate in this program.

 Beneficiary Eligibility

-Eligible Indian children enrolled in eligible local educational agencies, BIE-funded schools, Indian organizations, and Indian Community Based Organizations.
+Eligible Indian children enrolled in eligible local educational agencies, and BIE-funded schools.

 Credentials/Documentation

 The applicant must certify the number of eligible Indian children enrolled.
 The grant award is computed based on this information.
-An applicant must also assure that it has carried out a number of other required activities, including: holding a public hearing, establishing an Indian parent committee, if the applicant is an LEA, and making arrangements for an evaluation of the effectiveness of the project.
+An applicant must also assure that it has carried out a number of other required activities, including: holding a public hearing, establishing an Indian parent committee, and making arrangements for an evaluation of the effectiveness of the project.
 No grant will be made unless the applicant has the written approval of the applicant's Indian parent committee.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.

 Aplication and Award Process